vlebert/bubbleio/README.md

 # Bubbleio Python API

+## Project overview

 This python package is a toolset to query Bubble.io API.
 This package uses [Pandas](https://pandas.pydata.org/) DataFrame to returns results.

+Pandas.DataFrame lets you query the data, process it, save it (ant later on uptate changes directly to Bubble app with this package).

 **⚠ Warning**: This project is quite new (october 2021), and breaking changes may appears until version 1.0